 You could have the best product or service in the world, but it will fail if you don't put it in front of the right customers.
-To maximise your chances of business success, you will need to identify and focus on the most effective routes to your market
+To maximise your chances of business success, you will need to identify the most effective sales channels

-You will need to ask your customers what they buy, where they buy, how they prefer to buy and why they buy.
+You will need to speak to your customers to find out what they buy, where they buy, how they prefer to buy and why they buy.
 Different customers in different sectors can have very different buying habits and expectations.

 Choosing the right sales channel

-Trade shows or exhibitions can be an effective way of directly reaching potential customers but there may be a risk attached to being placed right next to your competitors.
+Trade shows or exhibitions can be an effective way to directly reach potential customers - but there may be a risk attached to being placed right next to your competitors.

-Using a sales agent or telesales team can work well, especially if sales are not your strong point.
-But such third parties may be more likely to focus on immediate sales rather than establishing long-term relationships with customers, and there are issues of control to consider.
+Using a sales agent or telesales team can work well, especially if selling is not your strong point.
+But such third parties may be more likely to focus on immediate sales rather than establishing long-term relationships with customers, and there are control issues to consider.

 Importantly, however, you must not assume that your competitors have got it right.
 The evidence of your market research should inform every decision you take when picking your sales channels.